SSVOBB "Lambach Aircraft": Replica

 The replica started out as a student's joke in 1989 to organise a stunt in honour of the 45th anniversary of the Society of Aerospace Students 'Leonardo da Vinci.
 Thanks to a complete set of drawings found in the Aviodrome museum and the help of Hugo Lambach's main engineer Willem de Koo, the students managed to complete the aircraft in six years.
 Her first flight took place on September 18, 1995.
 The aircraft was demonstrated at several air shows in the Netherlands and Belgium during 1996.
 In 1997 inspection showed the need for heavy maintenance which has grounded her since.

-Currently (2014), maintenance continues on the replica while it is being stored at the Dutch aviation museum Aviodrome.
-Current maintenance that is being done on the aircraft is to reinforce the bracket such that it can better handle engine vibrations and updating the panel.
-The panel needs to be updated to comply with modern regulation, as such the replica will, unlike the original, be equipped with radio and transponder.
+Maintenance continued on the replica while it was stored at the aviation museum Aviodrome, at Lelystad Airport.
+Maintenance was required to reinforce the engine mount to better handle engine vibrations and update the instrument panel.
+The panel needed to be updated to comply with modern regulation, as such the replica will, unlike the original, be equipped with radio and transponder.

+On May 6, 2017 ownership of the aircraft was transferred to the Early Birds Foundation for further restoration, and the aircraft was re-entered into the Dutch aircraft register.
+Although it continues to be restored to flightworthy condition, Lambach Aircraft is no longer heavily involved in the project.

 The Impuls

 In 1994 the society started working on their second project: the Impuls' (Dutch for momentum, registration PH-VXM (velocity times mass)), which was designed by the society's students only.
 The design started in 1994, but by the summer of 2010 the society decided to freeze the project.

 The Impuls concept consisted of a 2-seat FAR-23 certified aircraft, propelled by an engine in a pusher configuration.
 Other distinctive characteristics were the two tail booms and the large windows ensuring a broad view.
-Materials characterising the Impuls, were the in the beginning 1990s state of the art glass fibre composite used in wings, tail booms and outer fuselage shell.
+Materials characterising the Impuls, were the (then state of the art) glass fibre composite used in wings, tail booms and outer fuselage shell.
 The inner fuselage however, still consisted of a load carrying steel inner frame as monocoque composite constructions were still very rare back in the '90s.